rajkamble21/concepts/life-skill-track/README.md

 ## 📊 REST vs. Other Architectural Styles

-REST API is flexible and widely used for web services.
-GraphQL allows clients to request specific data, and SOAP is highly secure, suitable for enterprise-level applications.
+Apart from REST there are another architectures as well which are widely used in the web development like GraphQL (GraphQL Query Language) & SOAP (Simple Objects Access Protocol).

 | 🛠️ **Aspect**           | 🌐 **REST API**                  | 🌀 **GraphQL**                        | 🏢 **SOAP**                           |
 |-------------------------|-----------------------------------|---------------------------------------|---------------------------------------|